callstack/linaria/README.md

 - [How it works](/docs/HOW_IT_WORKS.md)
 - [Example](/website)

+## Contributing

+We appreciate any support in library development!

+Take a look on [Contributing](CONTRIBUTING.md) docs to check how you can run Linaria in development mode.

 ## Trade-offs

 - No IE11 support when using dynamic styles in components with `styled`, since it uses CSS custom properties